dmchale/disable-json-api/README.md

 1. Install to WordPress plugins as normal and activate.
 ## Usage
 1. Basic usage of the plugin requires no configuration.
-2. Optionally, you may use the Settings page to whitelist individual routes inside the REST API
+2. Optionally, you may use the Settings page to whitelist individual routes inside the REST API based on User Role (Unauthenticated Users as well as any logged-in user)
 ## History
 1. Initial versions of this plugin simply used the existing filters of the REST API to disable it entirely.
 2. As of WordPress 4.7 and version 1.3 of this plugin, the plugin would forcibly throw an authentication error for